thorstenhater/arbor/doc/cpp_domdec.rst

     .. cpp:member:: std::function<int(cell_gid_type)> gid_domain

-        A function for querying the domain id that a cell assigned to (using global identifier :cpp:var:`gid`).
+        A function that returns the domain id that a cell assigned to (using global identifier :cpp:var:`gid`).
+        If the :cpp:var:`gid` is not valid, that is it is greater than or equal to the number of cells in the model, returns -1.
+        This can be the case when Arbor is receiving spikes from an external model.
         It must be a pure function, that is it has no side effects, and hence is thread safe.